Elec-Hugo/Fuzzy-Interest-Region/README.md

 ....
 must be copyed in "\PhaseBasedRelease_20131023\Release\data" .

-OpenCV is used for ORB feature extraction so it must be installed on your matlab.
+In this papre OpenCV is used to ORB feature extraction so it must be installed on your matlab.